 This is the home page of an N-Scale (1:160) model train layout in Texas featuring the railroad in the northern half of Namibia.
 TransNamib provides the rail service in Namibia today over more than 2000 km of Cape guage (1,067 mm or 3 ft 6 in) track.
-This layout, the TxNamib (TXN), will only model the track north of the capital city Windhoek through the Namib desert to the ocean at Swakopmund and Walvisbaai and also branching north from Kransberg to Grootfontein and Tsumeb (thru to Oshikango) including the part from Otjiwarongo to Outjo that is not in service any more.
+This layout, the TxNamib (TXN), will only model the track north of the capital city Windhoek through the Namib desert to the ocean at Swakopmund and Walvisbaai and also branching north from Kranzberg to Grootfontein and Tsumeb (thru to Oshikango) including the part from Otjiwarongo to Outjo that is not in service any more.

 The main objectives of the TXN is to a) have fun, b) provide a little more focus on 'operations' (this is where we pick up and deliver railroad cars with some kind of purpose vs running trains around without goals) c) show the operators and friends a little bit about Namibia, what it looks like and to practice some weird sounding town names (say Karibib, Wilhemstal and Okahandja quickly) and d) again, to have fun!

-But, back to the railroad, here are the real maps of Namibia and the ground the TXN covers:
+Back to the railroad, here are the real maps of Namibia and the ground the TXN covers:

-The linear layout map is coming soon.
+The linear layout map is shown on the dispatcher page.